 Read More

-Orange Country Register,
+Orange Country Register

 Wachs guided the ensemble with energy, precision, and a welcome sense of clarity and poise.
 The performance wasn’t just good by standards for younger performers, but forceful and exuberant by any standard: genuinely inspiring, technically proficient, structurally sound.
 The combined choruses were a powerhouse.